 Sewage is faecal matter (poo or sometimes known as nightsoil) or urine (wee).

-According to the Health Act 1911 (external link), it can also be any waste composed wholly or partly of liquid.
+According to the Health (Miscellaneous Provisions) Act 1911 (external site), it can also be any waste composed wholly or partly of liquid.

 What is a sewage spill?